Goal 5: Strengthen and Support Employment Opportunities | KCET

 In addition to private sector industries, local and state government agencies are projected to add approximately 300 jobs, many of which will be in educational services and in ground transportation services.

-Expanding the capacity of industrial areas
+A. Expanding the capacity of industrial areas

 Industrial zoned areas offer employment opportunities for residents of all skill and education levels, create and support jobs in multiple other business sectors, and generate taxes that sustain the quality of life.
 For these reasons, the City of Los Angeles has had a long-standing adopted policy to preserve industrial lands, which should continue within the NELA area